Sitecore-Hackathon/2024-Guppy-Code-Crew/ENTRYFORM.md

 ⟹ Guppy Code Crew

 ## Category
-⟹ Write the name of the selected category
+⟹ Best Module for XM/XP or XM Cloud

 ## Description
-⟹ Best Module for XM/XP or XM Cloud

-  - Module Purpose: Generate GraphQL item and layout queries from any selected Sitecore item.
+  - Module Purpose: Generate GraphQL item and layout queries from any selected Sitecore item in the content and media tree.

-  - Problem Solved: This PowerShell script, by generating either an item query or a layout query allows the developer to quickly get from having no GraphQL to a base skeleton of the item they are trying to obtain, saving them time and providing them potential examples.
+  - Problem Solved: This PowerShell script, by generating either an item query or a layout query allows the developer to quickly get from having no GraphQL query to a base skeleton of the item they are trying to obtain, saving them time and providing them potential examples.

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_